juliazschwartz/ranking-api/README.md

 <img src="https://img.shields.io/badge/mysql-4479A1.svg?style=for-the-badge&logo=mysql&logoColor=white"></img>

 ## Steps to use
-You can simply run the project on your machine, but there are a few steps you need to configure first:
+You can simply run the project on your machine, if you have docker environment:
 <br>